lethek/FFmpeg.Loader/README.md

 //Paths are read from the specified envVar; the appropriate PATH separator for each OS is recognized and handled (":" on Linux & OSX, ";" on Windows).
 FFmpegLoaderSearch ThenSearchEnvironmentPaths(string envVar = "PATH");

-//Locates a specific FFmpeg library with a specific version.
+//Locates a specific FFmpeg library with a specific version, but does not load it.
 Returns null if no matching library is found.
 IFileInfo Find(string name, int version);

-//Locates a specific FFmpeg library with a version number provided by FFmpeg.AutoGen.
+//Locates a specific FFmpeg library with a version number provided by FFmpeg.AutoGen, but does not load it.
 Returns null if no matching library is found.
 IFileInfo Find(string name);

 //Search the defined search-locations for an FFmpeg library with a specific name and version and loads it with FFmpeg.AutoGen.